wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 (falls)

 Aretu: Leonard is dead?
 Oh, what a sad day.
-Come, men, let us destroy those undead!
+Come men, let us destroy those undead!

 Gwiti: Only one way lies open now.
 I must flee where his horses cannot go: the sharp peaks and bottomless caves.